 Lindner Center of HOPE, Staff Psychiatrist

 Dr. Rodriguez serves as Medical Director of the Electroconvulsive Therapy (ECT) Service.
 He is also the lead psychiatrist for Lindner Center of HOPE’s Rapid Access Service.
 He is a member of the National Network of Depression Centers (NNDC) Electroconvulsive Therapy Task Group.
 He is also a member of the International Society for ECT and Neuromodulation, Inc. (ISEN).
 He finished his ECT training at Duke University Medical Center.
 Additionally, he holds privileges at West Chester Hospital where he provides Psychiatric Consultation–Liaison Services.

 Prior to joining Lindner Center of HOPE, Dr. Rodriguez worked as Medical Director of the Mental Health Unit and Chairman of the Department of Psychiatry for St. Luke Hospitals in Florence, Kentucky.
 He serves as Board Member for the Mental Health Association of Northern Kentucky.
 He also served as President of the Tau Mu Sigma Phi USA Foundation, Inc and Board of Director of the University of Santo Tomas Medical Alumni in America and Foundation.
-He is the current Vice-President of the Association of Philippine Physicians in Greater Cincinnati, Inc.
+He serves as Vice-President of the Association of Philippine Physicians in Greater Cincinnati, Inc, 2017-2018.

 In 2010, he finished his Certification in Mastery in Global Mental Health: Trauma and Recovery, traveling to Orvieto, Italy for 2 weeks for the didactic portion of the study given by the Harvard Program in Refugee Trauma and Massachusetts General Hospital with CME credits from Harvard Medical School, in collaboration with the Instituto de Sanita, Italy.
 Post training, Dr. Rodriguez presented a CME lecture on “Healing Invisible Wounds” during the USTMAAA Annual Meeting in Chicago, IL in May 2010.
 He continues to provide educational activities on Disasters.
 Dr. Rodriguez now serves as a member of the Ohio Psychiatric Physicians Association (OPPA) Public Mental Health Committee – Subcommittee on Disasters.